GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-build/index.md

 #### When NOT to use `generateSW`

-- You want to use other Service Worker features (i.e. [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API)).
+- You want to use other Service Worker features, like [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API).
 - You want to import additional scripts, or add additional logic for custom caching strategies.

 ### `injectManifest`